HamadS-IT/DevOps/Github/README.md

 How to `Deploy` a `Vite + React App` on `GitHub Pages`?
 - How to Use the `git diff` Command?
 - How to `Skip` the `Git Staging Area`?
+- How to Use the `git stash` Command?